shubhamjain0594/shubhamjain0594-hugo/content/work.md

 ## X-Scan, Automated Chest X-Ray Diagnosis, Hack InOut 4.0 Winners

 {{< fluid_imgs "pure-u-1-2|/img/work/arbitrium.png|Arbitrium" "pure-u-1-2|/img/work/hackinout.jpg|Hack InOut 4.0" >}}

+For [Hack InOut 4.0](https://hackinout.co/), India's biggest community hackathon, we built an end-to-end chest x-ray diagnostic solution trained on [CXR8 dataset](https://nihcc.app.box.com/v/ChestXray-NIHCC) consisting of 100k+ Chest X-Rays.
+Our model predicted the accuracies of existence of each tag and as well segmented out the area of importance.
+Thus, doctors not only see probabilities but also why does the model predict so, what area of image has influenced it's decisions.
+This was largely inspired from my work on Chest X-Rays at Qure.ai.

+More details about the project can be found [here](https://devpost.com/software/xscan).

+## Kaggle Ultrasound Nerve Segmentation Challenge, Qure.ai

+{{% fluid_img src="/img/work/kaggle.png" caption="Kaggle Ultrasound Nerve Segmentation Challenge" class="pure-u-1-1 center-img" %}}

+My first [Kaggle competition](https://www.kaggle.com/competitions) and first experience with deep learning.
+We finished [28th on the leaderboard](https://www.kaggle.com/c/ultrasound-nerve-segmentation/leaderboard) out of 923 participants.
+Our solution was an ensemble of modified [U-Net](https://arxiv.org/abs/1505.04597) and [Fully Connvolutional Networks for Semantic Segmentation](https://arxiv.org/abs/1605.06211).
+We released a [tutorial on torchnet](http://blog.qure.ai/notes/ultrasound-nerve-segmentation-using-torchnet) which can be used to start with this competition.

 ## Real-Time Air Quality Monitoring Network, 2015-16, IIT Bombay